jesse-lehrke/disinfo_radar_development/README.md

 # Disinfo_radar_development

-Private repository for DRI employees and sub-contractors to develop and test initial functional ideas for Disinformation Radar project.
+Private (in principle, not practice) repository for DRI employees and sub-contractors to develop and test initial functional ideas for Disinformation Radar project.
 An overview of this project can be found in the documentation folder.

 ## File structure